Global Settings

 }

-“WaterDropOffset”: 200 – Distance (in mm) above the top level (‘SandboxTopLevel’) of the sandbox, required to activate waterflow [0-500]; value set to 200 means you will have to raise your hand 200mm above the sandbox level to induce simulated rain; inputting a higher value will result in restricting the area of waterflow activation, due to Kinect sensor’s pyramid-like field of view;
+“WaterDropOffset”: 200 – Distance (in mm) above the top level (‘SandboxTopLevel’) of the sandbox, required to activate waterflow [0-500].
+A value of 200 means that you have to raise your hand 200mm above the sandbox level to trigger the simulated rain.
+Entering a higher value will result in the area of water flow activation being limited due to the Kinect sensor’s field of view.

-“SandboxTopLevel”: 1200 – Distance from the Kinect sensor (in mm), treated as the top level of the physical sandbox [500-2500]; anything closer to the sensor is cut out; pay close attention to this parameter, as it is crucial in a proper setup of your device; measure the distance between Kinect and top edge of the sandbox (in case you are using a lot of sand and it sticks above the top edge, treat it as the top edge instead) and subtract 50mm – input the resulting number as the value;
+“SandboxTopLevel”: 1200 – Distance from the Kinect sensor (in mm), treated as the top level of the physical sandbox [500-2500].
+Anything closer to the sensor will be cut out.
+Pay close attention to this parameter, as it is critical to the proper setup of your device.
+Measure the distance between the Kinect and the top edge of the sandbox (if you use a lot of sand and it sticks above the top edge, treat it as the top edge instead) and subtract 50mm – enter the resulting number as the value.

-“SandboxBottomLevel”: 1500 – Distance from the sensor (in mm), treated as the bottom level of the physical sandbox[500-2500]; anything farther from the sensor is cut out; pay close attention to this parameter, as it is crucial in a proper setup of your device; measure the distance between Kinect and bottom edge of the sandbox and add 50mm – input the resulting number as the value;
+“SandboxBottomLevel”: 1500 – Distance from the sensor (in mm), treated as the bottom level of the physical sandbox[500-2500].
+Anything farther from the sensor is cut out.
+Pay close attention to this parameter, as it is crucial in a proper setup of your device.
+Measure the distance between Kinect and bottom edge of the sandbox and add 50mm – input the resulting number as the value.

 top-bottom-levels